barbecuesteve/api-governance/exec-summary.md

 developers are willing to adopt.
 It combines technology with the human element to create a system that turns compliance into a platform feature and makes the right choice the easiest choice.

+This page shows how API governance reduces risk.
+For technical details, see the [technical design document](technical-design.md).
+For leader-level strategy, see the [main document](README.md).

 <br>November 2025